 - Clock Hands

 If you're unsure whether Scaleless Blue Tempered Steel (1075) or Blue Tempered Spring Steel (1095) is right for your project, we can help you determine which metal's properties are better suited to your application.
-And from there, help you get the material you need in the appropriate gauge.
+And from there, our trust team will provide the material you need in the appropriate gauge.